 Significance to patient care

 Dr. Master's work in regenerative medicine is directly relevant to patient education and the provision of physician services to patients.
-Working with colleagues within Mayo Clinic's Center for Regenerative Medicine, Dr. Master's research is translated to improve the effectiveness of informing and navigating the center's regenerative medicine consultation service for patients.
+Working with colleagues within Mayo Clinic's Center for Regenerative Biotherapeutics, Dr. Master's research is translated to improve the effectiveness of informing and navigating the center's regenerative medicine consultation service for patients.
 Dr. Master's work involves the creation of patient education materials in stem cells and regenerative medicine and the development of tools for physicians to improve patient-physician communication.

 - Member, Education Committee, International Society for Stem Cell Research, 2019-present